sonocotta/esparagus-media-center/README.md

 A good reference point is 10 watts at 1% THD (Total Harmonic Distortion) — this provides clean, pleasant audio without noticeable distortion.
 Many manufacturers, however, market their speakers based on higher distortion levels or theoretical peaks:
 	•	Nominal Power (e.g., 20W) — This is often measured at around 10% THD, which produces harsh, phone-like distortion.
 	•	Rated or “Maximum” Power (e.g., 40W) — The level a speaker can handle continuously, but without limiting distortion; sound quality is not measured.
-It is simply a scenario where speaker is used as a room heater.
+It is simply a scenario where a speaker is used as a room heater.
 	•	Peak Power (e.g., 80–100W) — The absolute maximum a speaker can withstand for a very short burst (milliseconds), not suitable for sustained playback.

 In short, when a speaker claims “100W,” it typically translates to about 10W of clean, listenable power in real use.
 Always prioritize low-distortion ratings over inflated wattage numbers for the best listening experience.